-Private Bursey, Regimental Number 1956, would be one of the one-hundred men who comprised the first detachment of 'H' Company to travel for... overseas service.
-He was now to wait fifty-two days after attestation before being called, but where he was to spend this time is not certain: he may have temporarily returned to work and was perhaps also to spend time at Victoria Cove in Gander Bay - all of which is of course only to be treated as speculation\.
+Private Brown, Regimental Number 1984, would be one of the one-hundred men who comprised the first detachment of 'H' Company to travel for...overseas service.
+He was now to wait precisely four weeks plus three days after attestation before being called, but where he was to spend this time is not certain: he may have been to return temporarily to work and - or - possibly was to spend time with family and friends at his home in Rock Harbour in the District of Burin - but this is of course only speculation.

-\It is also likely that some of the recruits, those whose home was not in St. John's or close to the city, or those who had no friends or family to offer board and lodging, were to be quartered in the curling rink at Fort William in St. John's, a building which was to serve as a barracks.
+It is also sure that some of the recruits, those whose home was not in St. John's or close to the city, or those who had no friends or family to offer board and lodging, were quartered in the curling rink at Fort William in St. John's, a building which was to serve as a barracks.